mesosphere/dcos-commons/frameworks/kafka/README.md

 - Shrinking cluster size (number of brokers) is not supported.

-## Removing a Node

-Removing a node is not supported at this time.

 ## Automatic Failed Node Recovery

 Nodes are not automatically replaced by the service in the event a system goes down.
-You may either manually replace nodes as described under [Managing](#managing), or build your own ruleset and automation to perform this operation automatically.
+You may either manually replace pods as described under [Managing](#managing), or build your own ruleset and automation to perform this operation automatically.

 ## Updating Storage Volumes